rage/java-programming-fall-19/data/part-1/4-variables.md

 Muuttujan arvo voidaan yhdistää merkkijonoon +-merkillä seuraavan esimerkin mukaisesti. -->

-In the above statement, the value of 12 is assigned to an integer variable named months.
-The statement could be read as: "the variable months gets the value 12".
+In the above statement, the value of 12 is assigned to an integer variable called months.
+The statement could be read as: "the variable months is assigned the value 12".

 A variable's value can be joined to a string using the + sign, as seen in the following example.